 When an account is past due, that means no payment was applied to the account as of the last payment due date.
 Your account technically becomes past due the day you miss a payment.
-The account remains in past-due status until you make the required minimum payment to bring the account current.
+The account remains in past due status until you make the required minimum payment to bring the account current.

-You can bring your account out of its past-due status by paying the minimum payment plus any late fees and interest that have been added to your balance.
-Once you've paid the past-due balance, you'll stop accumulating late fees.
-Your credit card issuer will report a "current" status to the credit bureaus for that month forward.
-If your credit card issuer raised your APR to the penalty rate, it will return to the regular APR after you've made your next six payments on time.
+You can bring your account out of its past due status by paying the minimum payment plus any late fees and interest that you've accrued.
+Once you've paid the past due balance, you'll stop accumulating late fees.
+Your credit card issuer will report a "current" status to the credit bureaus for that month moving forward.
+If your credit card issuer raised your APR to the penalty rate, it will return to the regular APR after you've made your next six payments—on time.